What are Writer Costs?

 3. By project

-Project-based charging is for books and other materials that take a longer time to complete and require research and interview.
+Project-based charging is for books and other materials that take a longer time to complete and require research and interviews.
 The turnover time is determined but is not usually within the next three months.

 How to Compute Writer Costs